0sugo/Inua-mkulima/README.md

 **[Inua-Mkulima]** is a front-end developer project as atechnical assessment for cooperative Bank<a href=""> Inua-Mkulima API</a>.
+!!!!

+DISLAIMER:THE API HAS AN ISSUE!!!THE CREDENTIALS GIVEN IN THE INTERVIEW STILL RETURN AN INCORRECT PASSWORD.FOR THIS PROGRAM TO RUN PERFECTLY KINDLY PROVIDE A LOGIN TOKEN AS A SERVER RESPONSE IF CORRECT CREDENTIALS ARE USED.HERE ARE THE LOGINS THAT WERE PROVIDED:

+{
+    "username": "emilys",
+    "password": "emilypass"
+}

 ## 🛠 Built With  <a name="built-with"></a>